 Beach plum jelly has a taste that's virtually unknown except maybe in the Hamptons, Cape Cod and along the Atlantic Coast.
 The art of making beach plum jelly, or any jams for that matter, has been revived recently with more people wanting to use local fruits and have a condiment that’s a notch above mass produced jelly-in-a-jar.
 However, beach plums are kind of fickle, some years they are available and other years, like this summer they are plentiful to pick from their secret spots along the East Hampton dunes.
 That’s if you are still fortunate to avoid the poison ivy and ticks.
 A safer bet for me is to make Damson Plum Jam.
 Or, just reach out to my favorite monks at Trappist Preserves for a mail order jam solution.

 Yes, you could say they use a production method of a higher authority.
 But, what I really love about Trappist Preserves is they use only the best seasonal fruits and make only a certain allotment based on the highest quality, not filling sales quotas.
 When the Kadota Fig Preserves, or Red Currant Jelly is gone that’s it.
 And, yes they do make a Damson Plum Jam!

-Watch my TV segment: Making Trappist Preserves
+Watch a past TV series segment, Monks in a Jam: Making Trappist Preserves